The difference variational bicomplex and multisymplectic systems: The (differential) variational bicomplex

 Khavkine \cite{Khavkine} used this observation to prove the existence of a Lagrangian $(p,0)$-form on the full jet space, whose Euler--Lagrange equations are solved by the given multisymplectic system of PDEs.
 (However, these equations may be weaker than the given system and so admit other solutions.)

 It is convenient to restrict attention to multisymplectic systems that are first-order and quasilinear, so that both $\omega$ and $\eta$ are defined over each point $\mbx$ in terms of the phase space variables and their vertical derivatives.
 For difference equations, however, this turns out not to be possible, as differences are not defined pointwise, nor are they derivations.
-Nevertheless, we now show that there is a difference analogue of the variational bicomplex which has very similar features to the differential case, and this gives rise to a standard form for multisymplectic difference equations.
+Nevertheless, we now describe a difference analogue of the variational bicomplex, which was introduced in the thesis \cite{Pe2013}.
+It has very similar features to the differential case, giving rise to a standard form for multisymplectic difference equations.